top of page

 Lafferty, Letter to Dan Knight, May 15, 1990

-R. A. Lafferty (1914–2002) was a devout Catholic and a writer of remarkable and unusual artistic genius.
-Beloved by his fans and admired by some of the most important voices in science fiction, he brought brilliance, moral clarity, and imaginative depth to specific subjects.
-Among his works is Okla Hannali (1972), a neglected masterpiece of American literature.
-It recounts the history of the Choctaw people through the life of a fictional patriarch, blending humor, tragedy, and moral witness.
+R. A. Lafferty (1914–2002) was a devout Catholic and a writer of remarkable and singular genius.
+Beloved by readers and esteemed by major figures in science fiction, he brought moral vision and imaginative intensity to his subjects.
+Among his works is Okla Hannali (1972), a neglected but significant work of American literature that recounts the history of the Choctaw people through the life of a fictional patriarch, combining humor, tragedy, and moral witness in an idiosyncratic historical vision.

-Those who praise Lafferty's very real accomplishments and seek to understand them must also confront a serious problem in his life and work, one that cannot be treated as a minor detail.
-This is especially important for scholars who research and publish on him, given the obscurity of his archives.
-Archival materials reveal that Lafferty never accepted the reality of the Jewish Holocaust; by the late 1960s, he had embraced Holocaust denial literature and an antisemitic interpretation of Western history, one extending from antiquity through the Dreyfus Affair to modern times.
-In the early 1980s, Lafferty encountered The Journal for Historical Review, was surprised by its existence, and later endorsed its ideas and cause.
+Those of us who admire Lafferty’s accomplishments and want to understand them should also confront a serious issue in his life and work, one that cannot be dismissed as a minor detail.
+This is especially important for scholars who research and publish on him, given the relative obscurity of his archives.
+Archival evidence shows that Lafferty rejected the reality of the Jewish Holocaust; by the late 1960s, he had adopted Holocaust denial literature and an antisemitic interpretation of Western history that stretched from antiquity through the Dreyfus Affair to the modern era.
+In the early 1980s, Lafferty discovered The Journal for Historical Review, was surprised by its existence, and later endorsed its ideas and cause.

 I began reading Lafferty closely in October 2024.
 Several months into writing this blog, I grew increasingly aware of the antisemitic inflections in what he said in correspondence and wrote in his fiction.
-That awareness immediately raised difficult questions: Is knowledge a private possession or a public trust?
-I chose to withhold public comment until I had examined all the relevant materials in the McFarlin Library’s Special Collections at the University of Tulsa, knowing the subject required deliberate and careful handling—here in the case of a writer I deeply admire (in carefully qualified ways) and whose work continues to give me immense pleasure.
+That awareness raised difficult questions: Is knowledge a private possession or a public trust?
+I chose to withhold public comment until I had examined all the relevant materials in the McFarlin Library’s Special Collections at the University of Tulsa, knowing the subject required deliberate and careful handling, here in the case of a writer I deeply admire (in carefully qualified ways), one whose work gives me immense pleasure.
 The first stage of that research took place in July 2025.

 The Tulsa archive makes clear that Lafferty’s antisemitic views became more articulated and deepened over time.
 He came to believe the arguments he discovered in the Holocaust denial literature he read.
 But he said he rejected its historical reality from the start.
 This is a crucial point.
 To this degree, one cannot say he merely became embittered.
 This aspect of his thought intensified alongside his disillusionment with youth culture, Catholic dissent from Humanae Vitae (July 25, 1968), and his frustration with theological and pastoral Modernism, both in his home parish of Christ the King in Tulsa and in the wider post-Conciliar Catholic Church.
 These developments coincided with his declining presence in mainstream publishing.